selenashe/selenashe.github.io/_pages/about.md

 Hi, I'm Selena.
 I am a post-bacc RA at MIT working with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev).
 Here, I work on many projects related to language processing and representations in brains and LLMs.

-I am interested in how agents flexibly extract, encode, and represent meanings in language.
-What are the mechanisms and architectures that underlie intelligent systems?
+I am interested in how agents flexibly extract, encode, and represent meanings.
+What are the mechanisms and architectures that underlie intelligent communicative behaviors?
 How do we use language as a tool to abstract and constrain information?

 I have attempted these questions by 1) :brain: studying the language network in the brain, 2) :robot: evaluating, probing, and intervening on language models, and 3) :woman: conducting behavioral experiments.
 Check out my [papers](https://selenashe.github.io/Publications/) for more!